-The world is aiming for net zero emissions by 2050.
+The world is aiming for net-zero emissions by 2050.
 It’s time to admit it’s not enough

 From a technical perspective, the world can decarbonize faster than the 2050 schedule.
 “Reducing emissions has been the call to action for decades, and progress has been exceptionally slow,” Dodds says.
 We already have much of the key technology needed, such as cheap renewable electricity, and can deploy it faster.
 We can move to electric vehicles faster.
 Companies like Amazon, while arguably not moving as quickly as technologically possible, are already aiming to hit net zero by 2040, ahead of the Paris goal.
 Governments can move faster to install new infrastructure, from charging stations for electric cars to streets designed for walkable neighborhoods.

 At the same time, we can move faster to scale up CO2 removal both through natural methods, like protecting and restoring forests, and through technology like direct air capture plants.
-“The amount of [carbon dioxide removal] that will be needed to reach net-zero will depend on how much we’re able to cut our emissions: The more we emit, the more we’ll need to remove,” says Dodds.
-“In order to be safe, then, we should be targeting a goal like climate restoration, the safe and permanent removal of excess atmospheric CO2 to return us to pre-industrial levels and ensure a habitable planet for future generations.
+“The amount of [carbon dioxide removal] that will be needed to reach net zero will depend on how much we’re able to cut our emissions: The more we emit, the more we’ll need to remove,” says Dodds.
+“In order to be safe, then, we should be targeting a goal like climate restoration, the safe and permanent removal of excess atmospheric CO2 to return us to preindustrial levels and ensure a habitable planet for future generations.
 Climate restoration is indisputably ambitious, but this bold goal can help build the investment and political momentum needed to dramatically scale up our global capacity for carbon dioxide removal.”

 Already, calculations of what it would take to reach net zero by 2050 rely on large amounts of CO2 removal.
-Many scenarios also assume that the world will “overshoot” the 1.5 degree goal, and then have to use CO2 removal to later bring the temperature down.
+Many scenarios also assume that the world will “overshoot” the 1.5-degree goal, and then have to use CO2 removal to later bring the temperature down.
 But the world could make the choice to move more quickly to decarbonize, and use even more CO2 removal to bring the global temperature down much farther.

 The question is left for society: Are we willing to do more?
 “Almost anything is possible, given enough effort and enough energy and resources put into the challenge,” says Damon Matthews, professor and research chair in climate science and sustainability at Concordia University.
-“I think a year and a half ago, most people would have said it would not be possible for governments to force citizens to stay home for a year and not travel…or create a vaccine within a year of pandemic emergency.
+“I think a year and a half ago, most people would have said it would not be possible for governments to force citizens to stay home for a year and not travel . . . or create a vaccine within a year of pandemic emergency.
 These things are—on the scale of what is possible—pretty low.
 And yet we achieved them.
 Yes, it’s possible, but we need to decide that it is possible and make it a priority.”